idshdx/fs-test/be/README.md

 + Basic express config libraries (cors, helmet, morgan, etc)
 + Swagger + swagger jsdocs
 + Mongoose
-+ Mongoose Auto Increment for numeric and incrementing IDs
 + Mongoose UniqueValidator
  for handling unique validation errors in Mongoose.
 Mongoose only handles validation at the document level, so a unique index across a collection will throw an exception at the driver level.
 The mongoose-unique-validator plugin helps us by formatting the error like a normal mongoose ValidationError.